 Silk Hiding Steel: While Sotomura's true personality is that of a Shrinking Violet, she does have some real traits that add to her badass rep. When she spots bullying she is quick to step in.
 She is a lot stronger than she looks.
 Practices kendo enough to teach others and use it as a way to calm down when she gets nervous.

 Spoiled Sweet: Himeki, the rich girl who wants to be a delinquent just like Sotomura...if only her absurdly sweet nature didn't keep getting in the way.

 Sure, Let's Go with That: Sotomura's self-proclaimed underling once asked Sotomura where she could buy Sarashi to bind her chest.
-When Sotomura asked why she's being asked that, the girl said she believes that's what Sotomura does.
+When Sotomura asked why she was being asked that, the girl said she believes that's what Sotomura does.
 Sotomura decided to allow the girl to believe that.

 The Unsmile: One third of the reason people misunderstand her - her forced smiles aren't inviting.

 When She Smiles: Sotomura's normal smile is quite pleasant, but it only shows when she's not self-conscious.
-As mentioned above, most of her problem come when she tries to force it.
+As mentioned above, most of her problems come when she tries to force it.